 One of the topics I was surprised to learn was how much our metabolism declines as we age.
-For every decade after 25 years old, our metabolism declines 2-4% and we lose approximately 5 lbs of lean mass every decade between the age of 25-65 years.
+For every decade after we reach 25 years old, our metabolism declines by 2-4%.
+We lose approximately 5 lbs of lean mass every decade between the age of 25-65 years.
 That’s huge!
 Keep in mind, the more muscle you have the more calories you are burning, which means you can eat more food without gaining weight.
-So while it seems that metabolism declines because we are aging; it actually declines because we become less active as we age.
+So, while it seems that our metabolism declines because we are aging; it actually declines because we become less active as we age.

 Fortunately, we can improve our metabolism by making a few lifestyle changes.